Fortunoff Fine Jewelry

 When you want a fine, classic piece of jewelry, you expect it to last for years.
 Precious metal prices are near all-time highs, so it's even more important to get what you pay for.
 Precious metals should wear beautifully and maintain their quality over time.

 U.S. laws and Federal Trade Commission guidelines govern the way gold jewelry must be described.
 There are specific definitions, according to the "fineness" (the amount of pure gold it contains).
-Here are the technical definitions:
+In the U.S., recent changes to FTC guidelines now allow an item to be described as "gold" with a modification even if there is only 1 karat of gold in the item (1/24, or 41/1000, parts gold).

 Silver Jewelry - What You Should Know